-We welcome you to our team and thank you for the trust you have placed in us by choosing a Niviuk paraglider.
+We wish to welcome you to our team and thank you for your confidence in our glider product line.

-We would like you to share the enthusiasm with which we have created this paraglider and the importance and care with which we have developed the design and manufacture of this new model.
-All this, in order to be able to offer you the maximum pleasure in every flight under a Niviuk paraglider.
+We would like to share the enthusiasm with which we created this wing and the importance and care we took in the design and manufacture of this new model in order to offer maximum pleasure on every flight with a Niviuk glider.

-The KOYOT 5 is an initiation, progression and recreational glider that will allow you to join the exciting world of paragliding.

-We are confident you will enjoy flying this glider and will soon discover the meaning of our motto:

-"The importance of small details to make great things happen".
+The KLIMBER P is the result of our obsession to achieve the perfect balance between a super-light wing and incredible performance.
+We are sure that you will enjoy flying this paraglider and soon you will discover the meaning of our slogan: "Give importance to the small details to make big things happen".